geoffsalmon/ring-bake/README.md

 also returns a possibly modified version of the path which should be used in the resulting page.

-Call the function `local-uri` as you are building the reponse pages in the context of calls to the Ring handler.
+Call the function `local-uri` as you are building the response pages in the context of calls to the Ring handler.

 Example